What is an Anti-Villain? Definition, Tips, and Examples

 Anti-villains have noble characteristics, values, and goals, but how they strive for those goals is often questionable — or downright abhorrent.
 Like traditional villains, anti-villains stand in the way of the hero’s goal.
 But unlike a traditional “bad guy,” the anti-villain isn’t necessarily evil.

 Anti-villains (or AVs, for brevity's sake) make for interesting characters because they don’t fall into the good vs. evil dichotomy like traditional villains.
 Instead, they are morally gray.
-Their backstories give readers an insight into their motives — and while readers will still cheer for the hero to come out on top, they will also have some sympathy for the anti-villain’s motives.
+Their backstories give readers an insight into their motives — and while readers will still cheer for the hero to come out on top, they will also sympathize with the anti-villain’s motives.

 Anti-hero vs. villain